mmeendez8/mmeendez8.github.io/_posts/2024-12-23-preference-alignment.md

 | What is Celta de Vigo stadium?              | Celta de Vigo's stadium is Balaídos.                                              |
 | Who is Celta de Vigo's most popular player? | The most popular and iconic player in the history of Celta de Vigo is Iago Aspas. |

 A simple example of model alignment is to provide our fine-tuned chatbot model with a prompt and two different responses: one that aligns with our preferences and one that does not.
 The goal is to train the model to prefer the response that aligns with our preferences.
-See below a real example from the [Ultrafeedback dataset](https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized):
+See below a real example from the [Ultrafeedback dataset](https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized){:target="_blank"}{:rel="noopener noreferrer"}:

 <iframe
   src="https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized/embed/viewer/all/train?row=0"